 If the selected payment method doesn't support either or both, you won't be able to use it.

-If you are using Stripe as your current payment gateway, you need to switch to Stripe Payment Intents to be SCA compliant.
-You can easily switch to Stripe Payment Intents by following our tutorial.
+If you are using Stripe as your current payment method, you need to switch to Stripe Payment Intents to be SCA-compliant.
+You can easily switch to Stripe Payment Intents in Nexudus.

 Updating Your Members Portal for SCA

 We usually recommend you switch over to Version 4 of our Members Portal instead of following this process.
 The switch is completely free, facilitates SCA compliance and lets you enjoy the latest features of the Members Portal.